DhavalDalal/spring-flyway/README.md

 4. When Spring Boot detects Flyway on the classpath, it will run it on startup.

+## (Re-)Generate IDE Specific files
+* To generate or regenerate after adding/removing a new dependency, for creating an Eclipse project: use ```gradle cleanEclipse eclipse```
+* To generate or regenerate after adding/removing a new dependency, for creating an Idea project: use ```gradle cleanIdea idea```

 ## Prepare MySQL Database
 ### Using Local Installation of MySQL Server
 1. Run the following commands after starting the mysql server using